-Members who terminate participation in the pension plan where less than 350 hours of employment were credited to the member in two pension plan years or such shorter period as prescribed by applicable legislation will be entitled to a deferred pension.
+Members who terminate participation in the pension plan where less than 350 hours of employment were credited to the member in two pension plan years or such shorter period as prescribed by applicable legislation will be entitled to a deferred pension or be able to transfer the commuted value out of the Plan.
 Members who are not vested upon termination forfeit any benefits.